Published: 02/15/2019 | Updated: 02/07/2024

 How to Make Pear Quick Bread

 Spray 2 8×4 loaf pans with a nonstick cooking spray and then divide the batter evenly between the two pans.
-Bake at 350 for about an hour until they test done!
+Bake at 350 for about an hour until the test is done!

 It’s studded with fresh pear through the whole loaf and is so moist and delicious!